fbpx

 But if you must rent to someone you don’t know, the location you live should give you a good idea who may be interested in renting your room.
 Such as:

 • Are you close to a university or college?
-You could provide accommodation for students who are living away from home.
+You could provide accommodation for students.

 • Or do you live close to an airport?
 Cabin crew are frequent lodgers as they often move away from home to do their dream job and need somewhere close by to rest their head when they are not travelling.

-• Of course, if you live in a city or within close proximity to train stations and other good transport links, your property is likely to attract interest from young city workers and commuters.
+• If you live in a city or within close proximity to train stations and other good transport links, your property is likely to attract interest from commuters who need a weekday place to stay.

 • Do you live in an area that is popular with tourists or has a lot of people visiting for work or study?
 You could list it for very short amounts of time on Airbnb or a similar site.